oxc3949/bioinformatics-project/ai_usage.md

 # AI Use Log
 - Tool/model & version: ChatGPT5
-- What I asked for: Update R code to do GPA superimposition, Centroid Size distribution, PCA, Mean shape, and Allometry.
+- What I asked for: Transform code from R to python to ensure a one system setup
 - Snippet of prompt(s):
-"Update R code so that it not only does analysis but also shows GPA superimposition, Centroid Size distribution, PCA, Mean shape, and Allometry."
+"Taking the following code into account [CODE, omitted for ease of reading], please turn it into a python workflow"
 -	How were AI-generated outputs verified?
-Ran on R.
+Ran on python and verified with R workspace.
 -	Potential ethical or data privacy considerations?
 Main one is a concern of privacy, however can be overcome by not feeding any data to the model.